from abc import ABC, abstractmethod

 updates.

-For non-FL DP-SGD: This is the ratio of batch size to dataset size
+population size.
+For non-FL DP-SGD: This is the ratio of batch size to dataset size (``L/N``, from Deep

-For FL with client privacy: Number of server updates
+``server_updates*epochs per server update*batches per epoch``.
+For FL with client privacy: Number of

-Delta: This is the delta in (epsilon, delta)-Privacy, that we require."""
+delta (float): This is the delta in (epsilon, delta)-Privacy, that we require.

 self._validate_accountant_input(sampling_strategies, noise_multiplier, updates)